 30 seconds.

-Hurry up, because I just want to tell you how disgusted I am with the establishment.
+Hurry up because I just want to tell you how disgusted I am with the establishment.

 I'm so disgusted that I've been a Republican ever since I could vote.

-Fifty-three years I've been a Republican.
+53 years I've been a Republican.

-But last month I got so disgusted with the way that uh they're planning to uh not let um Mr. Trump, you know, get nominated, that I switched my affiliation to independent just in case Mr. Trump wanted to go and go independent, I could still vote for him.
+But last month, I got so disgusted with the way that they're planning to not let Mr. Trump, you know, get nominated that I switched my affiliation to independent.

 And I don't trust them.

-Yeah, Ryan's previous.
+Yeah, Ryan's papers.

-I think if they could, but they can't, they would have tried to take this election from either Trump or Cruz.
+Listen, I think if they could, but they can't, they would have tried to take this election from either Trump or Cruz.

 I really believe that with all of my heart.

-They said it, they discussed it, they had plans for it, but by telegraphing it, I think it basically put an end to it.
+But by telegraphing it, I think it basically put an end to it.

-I'm not a hundred percent confident, but I'm mostly confident.
+I'm not 100% confident, but I'm mostly competent.

-That's sad that they have such little respect for for the people and their opinions and their votes.
+That's sad that they have such little respect for the people and their opinions and their votes.

 Anyway, thank you so much, Evelyn.